Why Are PlanesSOChaotic?

 The Data Structure

 Every passenger already declares their bags at check-in.
-This is the composite data structure that turns that data into a zero-conflict boarding plan.
+This is the composite data structure that turns that data into a conflict-minimized boarding plan: a segment tree for O(log B) bin queries, a priority queue for boarding order, and a capacity ledger for overflow prediction.

 Check-In Counter